yv1es/MRMapper/README.md

 ### Core
 To start the MRMapper core, navigate to `MRMapper/core` and execute the `run.bat` script.
 This will launch a Docker container with MRMapper's core functionality.

+### Unity
+The Unity project for MRMapper can be found under `MRMapper/unity`.
+Open the project in Unity, open the SampleScene (under `Asset/Scenes` in the project explorer) and launch the play view.

+The primary logic is contained under the "MRMapper" game object.

+After playing the Unity scene, it will connect to the core running in the container.
+It will spawn a child game object representing the reconstructed point cloud and other game objects representing fitted planes and objects.

 ### Camera
 The system has been tested with an [Intel RealSense D435i](https://www.intelrealsense.com/depth-camera-d435i/) camera connected via a USB 3.0 cable.